 It’s Okay for Meal Times to Be Messy

-Let your baby explore food and allow them to eat with their hands.
-By playing with food, your baby will learn about textures, tastes, colours and what foods they like and dislike.
+• Let your baby explore food and allow them to eat with their hands.
+Your baby will learn about textures, tastes, colours and what foods they like and dislike.